pantheon-systems/documentation/source/docs/articles/sites/code/sso-and-identity-federation.md

 Pantheon’s flexible infrastructure does not restrict protocols or ports used for communication.
 There are no outbound restrictions (protocol, port, etc.) for traffic from Pantheon to external services.

-SSL certificates can and should be used for encrypted secure communication with externally hosted servers for authentication.
+Use SSL certificates for encrypted secure communication with externally hosted servers for authentication.

 ## LDAP and LDAPS (LDAP over SSL)